nebari-dev/nebari/docs/source/installation/login.md

 |---|---|---|---|
 | Username | *unique username*  | *GitHub username* | *Email to login with* |

-Once the 'Username' field has been updated, please add a valid email address in the 'Email' field.
+Once the 'Username' field is updated, please add a valid email address in the 'Email' field.
-> NOTE: Although not required, users may not be able to log into Graphana if this field is not properly set.
+> NOTE: Although not required, users may not be able to log into Grafana if this field isn't properly set.

 Lastly, associate the user with one or more of the 'Groups'.
-Out of the box, QHub is deployed with the following groups: 'admin', 'analyst', and 'developer' (see below for more information about 'Groups').
+Out of the box, QHub is deployed with the following groups: 'admin', 'analyst', and 'developer' (see the [Groups](./login.md#groups) section below for more details).

 Enter the name you would like for the user then click 'Save'.

-Once the user has been created, you can set a password
+Once the user is created, you can set a password.
-> NOTE: not needed for GitHub/Auth0 based authentication.
+> NOTE: Not needed for GitHub/Auth0 based authentication.

 ![Keycloak add user > credentials tab screenshot - set password](../images/keycloak_user_password.png)

 It's best to unset the 'Temporary' on/off button so the user won't be forced to change the password on first login.

-### Add user from command line
+### Add user from the command line

 To make adding users easier for new QHub deployments, there is a QHub command that can help.

-It will only work if the initial_root_password for Keycloak has not yet been changed, so the value available in `qhub-config.yaml` is still correct.
+> NOTE: If you changed the initial_root_password for Keycloak this method will not work.

+> NOTE: This method is primarily used by developers as a quick workaround.

 Run: